 This card also offers Citi Price Rewind, which automatically searches for a lower price on the registered items you pay for with your card at hundreds of online merchants.
 If Citi finds a cheaper price online within 60 days of purchase, you may receive the difference.

 Complimentary travel protection is included with this card, including insurance, emergency assistance and lost baggage protection.

-The Citi Prestige Card gives air travel rewards at a rate of 3x points to the Amex Platinum’s 5x points.
+The Citi Prestige Card gives air travel rewards at a rate of 3x points to The Platinum Card® from American Express’ s 5x points (Earn 5X Membership Rewards® Points for flights booked directly with airlines or with American Express Travel up to $500,000 on these purchases per calendar year).
 But, it comes with one perk that could make it worth more to you: on hotel stays of four or more nights booked through the Citi concierge, get the fourth night free.
 For some, this benefit could exceed the cost of card ownership.